Belleye/IndexDBCanvas/README.md

 ## The Story Behind This Component

 Anyone who has created and offline app utilizing the `SaveData` and `LoadData` functions, no doubt have found limitations in terms of storage capacity and efficiency, particularly when handling large datasets.
 This component addresses these challenges by harnessing the power of IndexedDB, a web storage solution that allows for efficient data storage and retrieval even without a network connection.
 Meaning you won't need to rely on Dataverse to get the offline experience you need.

-## Overview

-This PCF component provides a robust solution for handling large datasets in PowerApps by utilizing the browser's IndexedDB storage.
-It's designed to work seamlessly with PowerApps' offline mode, allowing applications to maintain functionality even without network connectivity.
-A full solution is available in the [releases](https://github.com/PowerAppsCommunity/IndexDBCanvas/releases) section.
+A full solution is available in the [releases](https://github.com/Belleye/IndexDBCanvas/releases) section.

 ## Key Features